Noel-Saju/full-stackwebapp/README.md

 # full-stackwebapp
-# makes use of fastapi to run the backend of the application
-#its a work in progress
+makes use of fastapi to run the backend of the application This is a work in progress